CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-results.md

     </tr>
     <tr>
         <td>responsive</td>
-        <td>the json message is converted into responsive mime using the [responsiveemail.com algorithm](https://www.responsiveemail.com)</td>
+        <td>the json message is converted into a responsive email</td>
     </tr>
     <tr>
         <td>dns</td>
-        <td>the domain to which the mail should be sent is looked up in DNS</td>
+        <td>the hostname to which the mail should be sent is looked up in DNS</td>
     </tr>
     <tr>
         <td>bind</td>